tbandixen/TomorrowsBuildNumber/README.md

 If you are asked on which build the issue will be fixed, just click the bookmarklet and the version is in your clipboard.

-With this bookmarklet you always have the latest version of this script.

 ### Testing

 #### Does not work with